 Annika has an incredible peace about her.
 You'd never guess she's gone through chemotherapy, spinal taps and biopsies.
 No matter how sick Annika felt, she was always more concerned about the other children around her and how they felt.
 She set a goal to be home by her birthday, and she made it with three weeks to spare.

-To make the statues perfect, we spent time with each of our cancer survivors, their parents, and the staff who treated them.
+To make the statues perfect, we spent time with each of our St. Jude's patients, their parents, and the staff who treated them.
 We took unique elements of each patient's story and worked iteratively with them to create their larger-than-life superheroes.
 Each one-of-a-kind statue represents a story, a battle, a team, and at the center a young patient who never gave up.

 The Hall itself is a fantasy world filled with life.
 Visitors can wander among the towering statues, float up into the air for a closer look, and hear the stories of bravery told by friends and family.
 The VR app is free and available for download in the Oculus Store.
 The AR experience exists as a Facebook and Instagram lens.
 All virtual visitors are welcome, and so are donations.